LJMurphyy/LJMurphyy/README.md

 # Laurel Murphy
 Hi!
 My name is Laurel and I am a computer science student.

-#### Currently Learning
+#### Interests
-PyTorch, GoDot, mathematics, and I am really interested in Machine Vision.
+I am really excited to learn about quantum computing, machine learning, and machine vision.
+With my current focus on deep diving into Linear Algebra and PyTorch.

 #### Contact
 - [Email](mailto:laureljasper@gmail.com)